Barbaras Timeline

 John Reichert Saloon

-• Louisa's husband, Franz Joseph Memminger, died in 1873 and she is living with her father again, along with her two-year old son
+• Louisa's husband, Franz Joseph Meminger, died in 1873 and she is living with her father again, along with her two-year old son

 Louisa Reichert 21